mne-tools/mne-python/doc/glossary.rst

 .. currentmodule:: mne

-The Glossary provides short definitions of MNE-Python-specific vocabulary and general neuroimaging concepts.
+The Glossary provides short definitions of vocabulary specific to MNE-Python and general neuroimaging concepts.
 If you think a term is missing, please consider `creating a new issue`_ or `opening a pull request`_ to add it.